Case Study

 The Process

 Fandom strategy works on many levels: creative, channel, and commercial.
-Unlike content creators or influencers, artists actively offer their perspective to the world, pushing cultural norms.
+Unlike content creators or influencers, artists present their perspective, actively shaping cultural norms.

-During the superfandom interviews, we also mapped the distance between the fandom's perception and the creator's manifesto, explored who the new vision resonated with, and identified ideas that were commercially viable.
+Commercial lens: During the superfandom interviews, we mapped the distance between the fandom's perception and the creator's manifesto, explored who the new vision resonated with, and identified ideas that were commercially viable.

-An in-depth exploration followed: where conversations are happening, how pre-existing communities and accounts can be leveraged, and which engagements had previously driven the artist's growth.
-Social listening examined two years of interactions.
-Superfan interviews revealed how fans discovered and why they stayed within the artist's orbit (12 interviews across age groups and geographies).
+Channel lens: An in-depth channel exploration followed, examining where conversations are happening, how pre-existing communities and accounts can be leveraged, and which engagements had previously driven the artist's growth.

 The Insight